 Head to the ancient rock fortress of Sigiriya today, designated a UNESCO World Heritage Site in 1982.
 Some say the site should be named the eighth wonder of the world.
 The name translates to "Lion Rock," a reference to the way visitors traditionally began their final ascent to the top of the monument, passing through the open jaws and throat of a lion.
 Unfortunately, the only remains of this lion figure today are the gigantic paws sculpted into the side of the rock.
 The fortress, rising up high from the jungle, is an incredible sight to see.

 Continue to Dambulla.
 It's known for its Cave Temple, the largest and best-preserved cave temple complex in Sri Lanka.
 Featuring impressive mural paintings and 157 statues, including a massive Buddha monument, it's a sacred pilgrimage site and a UNESCO World Heritage Site.
 The history of the place dates back to the first century BCE, when King Valagambahu took refuge here.
-Today, it's worth visiting not only for the cave temple but also for the beautiful view over the countryside.
+Today, it's worth visiting for the cave temple and the beautiful view over the countryside.
 You'll transfer to Kandy for an overnight.

 Day 5: Tour Kandy & Learn About Tea in Nuwara Eliya